Baldwin County Demographics

 A map of Baldwin County's Population by Race

-Baldwin County is the 4th most populous county of the 67 counties in Alabama.
+Baldwin County is ranked the 4th most populous county in Alabama, out of 67 counties.
+Baldwin County was ranked the 4th most populous county in the 2020 Census.

 Baldwin County's White Population